 When should you prune roses?
-Horticulture experts reveal the perfect timing to guarantee impressive blooms this summer
+Garden experts reveal the perfect timing to guarantee impressive summer blooms

 Timing your pruning just right can help your roses thrive and bloom for longer - but when is best to give them the chop?

-The most effective way of keeping your roses flowering for longer in summer is proficient pruning, this means knowing when to prune and how to prune roses most effectively.
-Pruning too early or forgetting to do it at all can not only stunt your roses' growth but can lead to diseases that could potentially kill the plant.
+The most effective way of keeping your roses flowering for longer in summer is proficient pruning, which means knowing when to prune and how to prune roses most effectively.
+Pruning too early or forgetting to do it at all can not only stunt your roses' growth but can also lead to diseases that could potentially kill the plant.

 So, with that in mind, we consulted a team of gardening experts to gauge an ideal timeline for giving rose bushes a timely, healthy chop.